Distributed Empirical Risk Minimization With Differential Privacy: Differentially private DDA algorithm

 {As explained in Section \ref{sec:intro}, parallelized local gradient queries in distributed optimization necessitate stronger noise to achieve DP and therefore deteriorate utility.} To circumvent this problem, we only activate a random fraction of the nodes at each time instant to perform averaging and local optimization.
 This allows us to amplify the privacy of the algorithm, and thereby achieving the same level of DP with noise weaker than in existing works.
-Between such algorithm and typical distributed optimization algorithms over stochastic networks \cite{duchi2011dual,liu2021decentralized}, the difference is that the latter requires all the nodes to perform local optimization at each time instant even though only some of the nodes exchange and average the local variables.

 \begin{definition} For every $t\geq 1$, an integer number of $n\iota$ nodes are sampled uniformly at random with some $\iota\in(0,1]$. \end{definition}

 The sampling procedure gives rise to a time-varying stochastic communication network.
 Slightly adjusted to the notation in Section \ref{subsec:setup}, we let $W^{(t)}\in[0,1]^{n\times n}$ be a {random} gossip matrix at time $t$, where the $(i,j)$-th entry, $w_{ij}^{(t)}$, denotes the weight of the link $(i,j)$ at time $t$.
 Denote by $\mathcal{N}^{(t)}$ and $\mathcal{N}_i^{(t)}:=\{j|j\neq i, w_{ij}^{(t)}>0\}$ the set of activated nodes and the set of $i$'s neighbors at time $t$, respectively. {It is worthwhile to point out that $W^{(t)}$ and $\iota$ are dependent.
 That is, we have $w_{ij}^{(t)} > 0$ for $i\in\mathcal{N}^{(t)}$ and $j\in\mathcal{N}_i^{(t)}$, and $w_{ij}^{(t)}=0$ otherwise.}